OptimalAgents/RL-DonkeyKong/README.md

 * reward_plots - directory with data and code for generating plots of reward over time including the plots.
 * src - directory with all the code needed to train the agent.
+* runs - results of running the scripts in directory `scripts`.
+* scripts - scripts launching `main.py` with appropriate parameters.
 * videos_for_presentation - directory with all the videos of the trained agent "playing" the game used in `presentation.pptx`.

 ## Notes